-In May 2024, the Company issued \$ 1 billion principal amount of notes due May 2034 (the "2024 USD Notes").
-The net proceeds from the issuance of the 2024 USD Notes, after deducting the original issue discount, underwriting discount and offering expenses, were \$ 983 million.
+The issuances in 2024 are collectively referred to as the "2024 USD Notes".
+The net proceeds from the issuance of the 2024 USD Notes, after deducting the original issue discount, underwriting discount and offering expenses, were \$983 million \$3.96 billion.